By Holly Reisem Hanna

 - WhatUsersDo is open to global residents who have an active PayPal account.

 uTest hires independent contractors for quality assurance testing for various software and hardware.
-According to their job posting on Dice, their customers includes brands like Google, Amazon, Netflix, and more.
+According to their job posting on Dice, their customers include brands like Google, Amazon, Netflix, and more.
 To get started, fill out their online application (takes approximately 10 minutes), take an audition test to showcase your tech skills, then wait for assignments to be sent to you via email.
-I wasn't able to find out how much testers are paid, but the job listing on Dice says, “In 2016 alone, we paid out over $20 million to QA testers worldwide.”
+I wasn't able to find out how much testers are paid, but the job listing on Dice.com said, “In 2016 alone, we paid out over $20 million to QA testers worldwide.”

 - uTest is open to global residents